 That said, the CDC is advancing with recalls and advising consumers to take precautions when buying and eating raw turkey.
 The CDC has a full list of recalls outlined here.

 As a reminder, any time raw meat is being prepared, it should be cooked thoroughly to an internal temperature of at least 165 degrees Fahrenheit to kill organisms that may be present.
 Anyone preparing raw meat should wash their hands thoroughly before and after.
 That said, the U.S. Department of Agriculture's Food Safety and Inspection Service does not recommend washing turkey before preparation because of the risk of introducing bacteria in raw meat juices to the surroundings.

-Symptoms of salmonella illness include nausea, vomiting, abdominal pain and diarrhea.
+Symptoms of salmonella illness include nausea, vomiting, abdominal pain and diarrhea, according to the CDC.
 Stomach cramping can begin as soon as 12 to 72 hours after exposure.
 Most people are ill for four to seven days and recover without treatment.